yougotagift-tech/docs/Corporate-Rewards-API.md

 The YouGotaGift.com Corporate Rewards API is an HTTP API, you can call it with simple HTTP GET/POST, and the result will be in JSON.

+### Authentication

+All calls to the YouGotaGift.com Corporate Rewards API require corporate authentication.

 ### API Endpoints
 * All the following API endpoints are available under `https://sandbox.yougotagift.com/corporate/api/`.
 * All the API points return JSON responses.